tailrecursion/cljson/README.md

 # cljson

-Cljson is a Clojure/ClojureScript data to JSON converter.
+Cljson makes it possible to encode Clojure data as JSON.
 It supports all the data types that ClojureScript supports.
 No support for tagged literals yet.

 ## Install